 4. Vienna

 Another of Europe’s cultural hubs, Vienna is one of the best places in Europe for international students.
-The city is famous for the many talented musicians, such as Mozart and Beethoven, that made it their home.
+The city is famous for the many talented musicians, such as Mozart and Beethoven, who made it their home.

 While Vienna is not the most expensive city to live in, several costs come with living in the city that international students should keep in mind.
-Firstly, eating at a restaurant in Vienna can cost significantly more than in other Central European cities like Prague.
-A three-course meal at a mid-range restaurant usually costs around 50 euros but can cost as much as 80 euros.
-Public transport, by comparison, is much more affordable.
-It costs only 50 euros for a monthly pass, giving you access to the city’s extensive public transport network.
+Firstly, eating at a restaurant in Vienna can cost more than in some other Central European cities.
+A three-course meal for two at a mid-range restaurant averages about €75, with reported prices ranging from about €60 to €120.
+Public transport, by comparison, is more affordable.
+A regular monthly pass costs about €51, giving you access to the city’s extensive public transport network.
 Finally, rent is one of the major costs you will have to deal with while living in Vienna.
-Even so, rent in the city center usually costs between 700 and 1,500 euros per month, much lower than in cities such as London.
+A one-bedroom apartment in the city center averages about €1,118 per month, with reported prices ranging from about €850 to €1,400.

 5. Berlin